Theological Research Institute, Ltd. (TRI) | Evaluated Learning Experience

 This course is delivered in a distance learning format with a proctored proficiency exam.
 It includes a study of Judaism, Jewish Philosophy and social justice and social entrepreneurship.
 Students interpret and compare various case studies and lectures and have the opportunity to examine and discuss real life scenarios and formulate their own direction.

-In the lower division baccalaureate/associate degree OR in the upper division baccalaureate degree category, 3 semester hours in Applied Economics, Management, Jewish Thought or Business/Entrepreneurship (6/15) (10/20 revalidation).
+In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Applied Economics, Management, Jewish Thought or Business/Entrepreneurship (6/15) (10/20 revalidation).